robdodson/polymer-html5devconf/scripts/md/slides.md

 <aside class="note">
   <section>
     <p>Especially true for tasks that start on mobile devices like looking for a plane ticket or shopping.</p>
-    <p>So that means that as designers and developers, we have to be engineering our sites so they have a continous experience from one screen device to the next.</p>
+    <p>So that means that as designers and developers, we have to be engineering our sites so they have a continous experience from one device to the next.</p>
-    <p>And we need a process to reason about our designs so they're flexible and evolving and work in this multi-device world.</p>
+    <p>And we need a process to reason about our designs so they're flexible and can react to different environments.</p>
   </section>
 </aside>